 Step 1: Introduce safety training on day 1

-With a ISO 45001 certificate you establish guidelines, but the key lies in actually implementing safety training in your warehouse.
+With an ISO 45001 certificate, you establish guidelines, but the key lies in actually implementing safety training in your warehouse.
 And safety training begins on day one.
 New employees should receive safety training as part of the onboarding experience.
 Organizations should include OHS training as part of annual and ongoing development.

 Step 2: Pay attention to the training material